-In such a parametric setting, we can directly apply Corollary \ref{corollary:stochastic_error} to obtain the excess risk bound scaling as $O(\sqrt{p^2\log(n)/n})$ because $\mathcal{S}=\sum_{i=0}^1w_{i+1}(w_i+1)=2p(p+1)+(2p+1)=2p^2+4p+1$ for the network shown in Figure \ref{fig:linear_structure}.
-For this special setting, our bound is comparable, up to a logarithm factor, to the counterpart in \cite{ban2019big} that starts with assuming the linear demand function form.
-Nevertheless, our DNN method extends beyond parametric models, allowing for applications in fully nonparametric scenarios without any a priori specification of functional forms. \end{example}
+Figure \ref{fig:linear_structure} illustrates the one-layer ReLU neural network.
+In this parametric setting, we can directly apply Corollary \ref{corollary:stochastic_error} to obtain an excess risk bound that scales in the order of $O(\sqrt{p\log(n)/n})$, given that $\mathcal{S}=\sum_{i=0}^1w_{i+1}(w_i+1)=2p+5$ for the network structure shown in Figure \ref{fig:linear_structure}.
+For this special case, our bound is comparable, up to a logarithm factor, to the counterparts in \cite{ban2019big}, whether using linear or kernel decision rules.
+Nevertheless, beyond parametric models such as in Example \ref{example:linear_model}, we are able to provide theoretical guarantees for general target functions without requiring a priori specification of their explicit functional forms.} \end{example}